 - Application deadline is 11:59 PM (sender’s time) Wednesday, October 9, 2019.

 - The SCN award will cover travel expenses associated with attending the workshop, for trainees not based in Montreal; travel to/from the workshop location, up to three nights shared accommodation at our designated hotel (day 1, day 2, and day 3) and meals not provided during the workshop.

 - Reimbursement will be processed following the workshop and in accordance with the SCN Travel Booking & Reimbursement Policy (policy will be provided to the selected applicants).

 - Accommodation during the course will be provided for trainees not based in Montreal.
 Two participants of the same gender may be required to share a room.

-- The SCN bursary will also cover the workshop registration fee of $1,200 (paid directly to the organizers).
+- The SCN award will also cover the workshop registration fee (paid directly to the organizers).

 - Applicants must be a highly qualified personnel (HQP – i.e. a graduate student, post-doctoral fellow, research assistant or research associate) working in a Canadian lab.

 - Applicants must be working on a research project related to stem cells or cell therapy.